Regional Research Area

 Katherine Bowers is an expert in Russian literature and culture.
 Her research interests include genre, narrative, environmental humanities, imagined geography, and digital humanities.
-At UBC Dr Bowers directs the Centre for European Studies and is the lead and founder of the Eurasia Research Cluster.
+At UBC Dr Bowers directed the Centre for European Studies (2021-22) and is the lead and founder of the Eurasia Research Cluster.

 Dr Bowers came to UBC from the University of Cambridge, where she was a postdoctoral Research Associate in the Department of Slavonic Studies and a Research Fellow of Darwin College.

 Dr Bowers’s first monograph, Writing Fear: Russian Realism and the Gothic (2022), argues that nineteenth-century Russian writers actively engaged with narrative models borrowed from European gothic fiction as they worked out how to write affective experiences such as fear, dread, and anxiety within the realm of realism.
-Building on her research in realism, she is currently co-editing The Oxford Handbook of Global Realisms with Margarita Vaysman (St Andrews).
-Building on her work in genre, Dr Bowers’s new book project is about environmental catastrophe, eco-anxiety, and reading climate fiction across the long nineteenth century.
+Building on her research in realism, she is currently co-editing The Oxford Handbook of Global Realisms with Margarita Vaysman (Oxford).
+Building on her work in affect and genre, Dr Bowers’s new book project is about environmental catastrophe, eco-anxiety, and reading climate fiction across the long nineteenth century.

 Dr Bowers is actively involved in Dostoevsky studies.
 She serves as Vice-President of the North American Dostoevsky Society and edits the Society’s blog, The Bloggers Karamazov.
 With Kate Holland (Toronto), she has co-edited two volumes that focus on Dostoevsky’s works: A Dostoevskii Companion: Texts and Contexts (2018) also with Connor Doak (Bristol), a volume of curated texts by and responding to Dostoevsky with pathways for readers to explore his works, and Dostoevsky at 200: The Novel in Modernity (2021), a collection of essays that engage with Dostoevsky and questions of form and historical context.
 Currently Drs Bowers and Holland are working on Digital Dostoevsky, a digital humanities research project investigating Dostoevsky’s corpus, which is funded by a SSHRC Insight Grant (2019-25).